matloff/fasteR/README.md

 6 0.204348 0.233209 0.518261 0.0895652     88       1518 1606
 ```

+By the way, the weather variables have been rescaled to the interval
+[0,1].
+A value of 0.28, for instance, means 28% of the way from the
+minimum to the maximum value of this variable.

 One new concept here is the presence of *indicator* variables, more
 informally known as *dummy variables*.
 These are variables taking only
 the values 0 and 1, with a 1 "indicating" that some trait is present.